surfstudio/SurfGear/packages/mwwm/README.md

 - **Flexible** - you can restrict the scope of MWWM components usage only to a certain project area (screen or widget).
 You still can use `StatefulWidget` and `StatelessWidget` anywhere you don't want to overcomplicate;

-- **Scalable** - the complexity and scale of your project is not a problem.
+- **Scalable** - the complexity and scale of your project are not a problem.
 You can use additional MWWM features as the complexity of your project grows (such as `Model`);

-- **Not limited** - this architecture package doesn't dictate you what DI, navigation or any other approaches you should use in your project.
-You can even implement communication between layers the way you want (or you can do it with another package to follow our reccomendations).
+- **Not limited** - this architecture package doesn't dictate to you what DI, navigation, or any other approaches you should use in your project.
+You can even implement communication between layers the way you want (or you can do it with another package to follow our recommendations).
 Everything is up to you!

 ### Key components